-- Grosbeaks: These birds look similar to sparrows but are usually much larger, with very heavy, thick bills with wide bases for cracking large seeds.
+- Grosbeaks: These birds look similar to sparrows but are usually much larger, with very heavy, thick bills with wide bases for cracking the largest seeds.
 These birds have larger heads, and may often show crests or other unique head shapes.

-- Warblers: These small birds are similar to finches but tend to have longer bills with straight rather than triangular shapes, and they are more acrobatic in the trees.
-Males tend to be much more colorful, with a wider array of colors on warblers – including blue, yellow-green, orange, rufous and other shades not typically found on most finches.
+- Warblers: These small birds are similar to finches but tend to have longer, thinner bills with straight rather than triangular shapes, and they are more acrobatic in the trees.
+Males tend to be much more colorful, with a wider array of colors in their plumage, including blue, yellow-green, orange, rufous, and other shades not typically found on most finches.

 - Wrens: Similar in color to sparrows, wrens show more barring on the wings and tail than sparrows typically have.
-Their bills are long and thin for plucking insects, and while their tails may be long like sparrows, wrens hold their tails cocked sharply upward while sparrows do not.
+Their bills are long and thin for plucking insects, and while their tails may be long like sparrows, wrens typically hold their tails cocked sharply upward while sparrows do not.

 - Chickadees: With a quick glance, chickadees can resemble either finches or sparrows, but their plumage is more pied than either bird family, and they are far more energetic and acrobatic.
 They travel in larger flocks and have bold facial markings that set them apart.